Direction: Dinesh Vijan

 Cast: Sushant Singh Rajput (Shiv/shivay), Kriti Sanon (Saira), Jim Sarbh (Zakir Merchant/zak), Varun Sharma (Radha), Rajkummar Rao And Deepika Padukone (Cameo)

 The title of the movie has been taken from the song titled ‘Raabta’ from the movie, Agent Vinod.
 Irrfan Khan plays the role of the narrator in the movie.
-The movie was dragged into court by the makers of South Indian movie, Magadheera, overstory copyrights, but they later took the case back.
+The movie was dragged into court by the makers of the South Indian movie, Magadheera, over story copyrights, but they later took the case back.
 This is Sushant and Kriti’s first movie together.
-There are rumors than Sushant and Kriti fell in love on the sets of Raabta.
-Asin had declined the role of female lead in the movie as she didn’t want to act after marriage.
+There are rumors that Sushant and Kriti fell in love on the sets of Raabta.
+Asin had declined the role of the female lead in the movie as she didn’t want to act after marriage.

 What To Anticipate: